Krypton (comics): DC Extended Universe

 Kryptonian civilization is at least 100,000 years old and many millennia more advanced than human civilization on Earth, and had begun exploring the Milky Way Galaxy, with at least one ship reaching as far as Earth.
 After their colonies collapse, Kryptonians abandon these projects in favor of isolationism and artificial population control, engineering newborns for pre-determined roles in society.
 By the early 1980s, the planet's resources were strained, and the stability of the planet was threatened by careless mining of the planet's core.
 In addition, centuries of artificial, class-based reproduction had caused most Kryptonians to become docile and arrogant.
 As Jor-El attempts to warn the Science Council of their folly, General Zod stages a coup, which in turn sets off a massive civil war across the planet.
 In hopes of preserving the Kryptonian race, Jor-El steals the genetic Codex of the planet (a list holding the DNA pattern of everyone yet to be born on Krypton) and infuses it into the cells of Kal-El, the first natural-born child on Krypton in centuries and sends his son to Earth.
 Zod kills Jor-El and is arrested by the authorities.
 He and his followers are banished to the Phantom Zone shortly before Krypton is destroyed.
-The planets destruction frees Zod and his men from the Phantom Zone, and after learning of Earth's existence, they plan to terraform it into a new Krypton.
-This is thwarted by an adult Kal-El (who's now Clark Kent/Superman), who kills Zod and destroys his terraforming machines.
+The planets destruction frees Zod and his men from the Phantom Zone, and after learning of Earth's existence, they plan to xenoform it into a new Krypton.
+This is thwarted by an adult Kal-El (who's now Clark Kent/Superman), who kills Zod and destroys his xenoforming machines.